funql/funql-docs/docs/learn/fields/functions.md

 ### floor

-The `floor` function has the following signature:
+The `floor` function rounds the input parameter numeric value down to the nearest numeric value with no decimal component.

 ```funql
 floor(field: Float): Integer
 ```

-The `floor` function rounds the input parameter numeric value down to the nearest numeric value with no decimal component.

 For example: